learning2hash/learning2hash.github.io/tutorial.md

 Specifically we will investigate, and seek answers to the following questions:

-1. Which LSH parameters are optimal for audio segment retrieval?
+1. Which LSH parameters are optimal for audio retrieval?
 2. Can we outperform brute-force search in terms of query-time, and if so by how much?
 3. How does the quality of nearest neighbours compare to brute-force search?